sosreport/sos/README.md

 ## Mailing list

-The [sos-devel][4] mailing list is used to discussi sos development and reviewing patches.
-User questions and general discussion are welcome too.
+The [sos-devel][4] is the mailing list for any sos-related questions and discussion.
+Patch submissions and reviews are welcome too.

 ## Developers